-Kiki Beach resort review: The Kiki Beach Resort in Batam is on the trend for vacation on the ‘gram.
+Kiki Beach Resort review: The Kiki Beach Resort in Batam is on the trend for vacation on the ‘gram.
 The weekends, like many places in Batam, are always sold out.
-We visited on a Friday because that was the only available option, and boy was it sweet!
-There aren’t more than 2 dozen rooms here yet and that makes it a quiet getaway spot.
+There aren’t more than 2 dozen rooms here and yet makes it a quiet getaway spot.

 Kiki Beach Resort Review

 When we went, the pool was still under construction, so we didn’t get a chance at it.
 It’s great for anyone – families, friends, and even couples.
-I wouldn’t say it’s wheelchair-friendly or for people who find walking tough unless they’re staying in the villas all the time.
+I wouldn’t say it’s wheelchair-friendly or for people who find walking tough unless they’re always staying in the villas.

 Our Sea Villa Stay